starcitizen-lug/lug-helper/README.md

 - `Delete my shaders`
   - It is recommended to delete your shaders directory after each game update.
+  - You will be prompted to confirm each directory before deletion, so you may choose which game version shaders you want cleared out.

 - `Delete my DXVK cache`
   - A troubleshooting step that sometimes helps fix various issues and crashes.